 Heathrow Judicial Review

-Heathrow is the largest single source of carbon emissions in the UK.
+Heathrow is one of the largest single sources of carbon emissions in the UK.
 In 2016 it emitted more CO2 than Croatia.
 We do not need a third climate-wrecking runway.
 Friends of the Earth took a lead role in legal efforts against the irresponsible decision to expand.
 Our case rested on the legal requirement to consider the needs of future generations as part of sustainable development and mitigating climate change.
 It exemplified the hard choices we need to make to keep the planet safe for our children.
 Although we lost our case in May 2019, we have appealed this decision.
 The case went before the Court of Appeal in October 2019, and the judgement is expected soon.

 Frack Free Three

 In 2018, Simon Blevins, Richard Roberts and Rich Loizou were sent to prison.
 Known as the 'Frack Free Three', they were jailed for causing a public nuisance during protests at Cuadrilla's site at Preston New Road in Lancashire.
 We joined Liberty to intervene in the mens' appeal in October 2018.
 We argued that their good-faith concerns about the environment had been wrongly used to justify draconian sentencing.
 Their sentences were quashed, and they walked free within hours of the appeal hearing.

 National Planning Policy Framework

 Good environmental governance is about action, not empty words.
 In December 2018 we took the government to court over its new national planning policy.
 This planning policy sets the guidelines for land use and development throughout England.
 We argued that it should be the subject of meaningful environmental assessment.
 Disappointingly the government got off on a technicality.
 However, we did succeed in establishing that the policy does have a determinative impact on the planning system and a significant effect on the environment.